-A British classic, normally eaten around Christmas, mince pies are small, sweet snacks best served warm with brandy cream.
+Mince pies are a British classic, normally eaten around Christmas, best served warm with brandy cream.
 This recipe can be easily modified depending on what’s in season.
-In Autumn why not try using apples and blackberries instead of mincemeat, and in spring you could try rhubarb and serve with custard.
+In Autumn, why not try using apples and blackberries instead of mincemeat, and in spring you could try rhubarb and serve with custard.
 The world is your oyster once you crack this recipe.

 A dash of milk